 Viola auritella, Viola patagonica, Viola squamulosa

-Viola sacculus is a perennial plant that forms attractive rosettes of spirally arranged, semi-succulent leaves.
+Viola sacculus is a perennial plant that forms attractive rosettes of semi-succulent spirally arranged leaves.
 It belongs to the group of Rosulate Violas.
 The rosettes grow up to 1.2 inches (3 cm) in diameter.
-Leaves are ovate to rounded, green with dark red margins.
+Leaves are ovate to rounded and green with dark red margins.
 Flowers are white with a yellow throat, up to 0.6 inches (1.5 cm) across, and appear in a dense ring around the outer leaf tips in early summer.

 How to Grow and Care for Viola sacculus